lutzer/OfflineLibrary/README.md

 * [x] Modal Dialogs for Error Handling
 * [ ] Api: Clean up files which are not in database
 * [ ] Put rest server in $mode=production
+* [ ] Hover effect on drop down menu + grey as all topic color
+* [ ] Validate Upload Form in javascript before submitting file

 ## MEETING TODO LIST